 \section{Miscellaneous}

-This section offers a concise overview of miscellaneous solutions that extend the previous four categories discussed, providing a broader perspective on advancing effective context window of LLMs or the efficiency when utilizing off-the-shelf LLMs.
-It is important to note that the literature presented here may not be exhaustive or tailored for Transformer-based models.
-Indeed, many of these techniques are applicable universally to any model equipped with deep neural networks, though they are particularly crucial for large-scale LLMs.
-Therefore, we hope this section serves as a valuable guide to these diverse directions.
+This section provides a concise overview of miscellaneous solutions that extend the previously discussed four categories, offering a broader perspective on enhancing the effective context window of LLMs or optimizing the efficiency when using off-the-shelf LLMs.
+It is worth noting that the literature covered here may not be exhaustive or specific to Transformer-based models.
+Many of these techniques are applicable universally to any model equipped with deep neural networks, albeit particularly crucial for large-scale LLMs.

 \textbf{Specific Objectives}.
-In contrast to the conventional pre-training objectives such as MLM or CLM discussed in Sec.\ref{subsec: preliminaries}, recent research explores tailored approaches to adapt pre-training for specific tasks, aiming to enhance LLMs' efficacy in capturing intricate long-range dependencies and discourse structures in longer texts compared to shorter ones \cite{dong2023survey}.
-These approaches involve alternative loss functions, additional terms, and specialized pre-processing techniques.
-For instance, XLNet \cite{yang2019xlnet} introduces a permutation objective that excels in various NLP tasks.
-ERNIE-Doc \cite{ding2020ernie} extends this approach to long documents with a \textit{Segment-Reordering Objective} to model long-range relationships.
-DANCE \cite{gidiotis2020divide} employs a \textit{divide-and-conquer} pre-processing strategy for summarization tasks, breaking the long document and its summary into multiple source-target pairs.
-PEGASUS \cite{zhang2020pegasus} introduces the Gap Sentence Generation (GSG) objective for abstractive summarization, while PRIMERA \cite{xiao2021primera} extends it across multi-documents using the \textit{Entity Pyramid} method.
+In contrast to conventional pretraining objectives like MLM or CLM (discussed in Sec.~\ref{subsec: preliminaries}), recent research explores tailored approaches to adapt pretraining for specific tasks, aiming to enhance LLMs' effectiveness in capturing intricate long-range dependencies and discourse structures in longer texts compared to shorter ones~\cite{dong2023survey}.
+For instance, XLNet~\cite{yang2019xlnet} introduces a permutation objective that excels in various NLP tasks.
+ERNIE-Doc~\cite{ding2020ernie} extends this approach to long documents with a \textit{Segment-Reordering Objective} to model long-range relationships.
+DANCE~\cite{gidiotis2020divide} employs a \textit{divide-and-conquer} preprocessing strategy for summarization tasks, breaking the long document and its summary into multiple source-target pairs.
+PEGASUS~\cite{zhang2020pegasus} introduces the Gap Sentence Generation (GSG) objective for abstractive summarization, while PRIMERA~\cite{xiao2021primera} extends it across multi-documents using the \textit{Entity Pyramid} method.